Welcome to Sacred Sacred Heart School Kindergarten!

 Additionally, each month we will look at a saint who represents our theme and a virtue we are trying to strengthen and demonstrate through our actions and words.

-Our saint this month is our Blessed Mother Mary
+Our saint this month is our saint is St. John Paul II.

 Here's what next week's schedule looks like:

-Please return your child's RED folder on their regular date.
-If you sent it in, I will send it home on the regular date.
+Please return your child's RED folder on their regular day.

-For the full school calendar check out the weekly newsletter.
+For the full school calendar check out the school weekly newsletter.

 For the monthly lunch menu look in the center section of the yellow folder.